George Turnour: Civil service career

 On his return in 1820, he was appointed to the Ceylon Civil Service as Assistant to the Commissioner of Revenue.
 Thereafter he was made Assistant to the Chief Secretary.
 In 1822 he was appointed the Collector of Kalutara.
 In 1825 he was appointed Government Agent of Sabaragamuwa Province based in Ratnapura until he was transferred to Kandy as Revenue Commissioner in 1828.
 In 1833, he was appointed as the first Government Agent of the Central Province.
 In 1841, he was transferred to Colombo as Assistant Colonial Secretary and was appointed Treasurer.
 Due to ill health he retired early and returned to England and set out to Italy where he died in Naples on the 10 April 1843 aged 44 years.

-Honors
+Honours

 He was elected an honorary member of the Royal Asiatic Society of Great Britain and Ireland.
 Following his death, a fund was raised which erected a tablet at St. Pauls Church, Kandy.
 The remaining funds were used to start the Turnour Prize at the Royal College, Colombo.